cmse822/project-3-mpi-p2p-team-3/Project3.md

 <img src="34Bandwidth.png" alt="Transfer Time by Bytes" width="50%"/>
 The Bandwidth of the Blocking communication is much lower than te non-Blocking method.
 Higher bandwidth use in non-blocking method could because of the overlap of computation and communication.
 <img src="34Lantency.png" alt="Latency" width="50%"/>
-The latency of the two methods are also the same expect that at bytes =2 for blocking method, latency is very high.
+The latency of the two methods are almost the same expect that at bytes =2 for blocking method, latency is very high.